-The Portage Network and the Canadian Association for Research Administrators, with representatives from the tri-agencies, Research Data Canada and the Canadian University Council of Chief Information Officers, have developed an institutional strategy template and guidance documentation (available on the Portage website) to assist postsecondary institutions and research hospitals.
+The Portage Network and the Canadian Association for Research Administrators, with representatives from the three federal research agencies, Research Data Canada and the Canadian University Council of Chief Information Officers, have developed an institutional strategy template and guidance documentation (available on the Portage website) to assist postsecondary institutions and research hospitals.
 Institutions may also find it helpful to review other institutions’ strategies.

 Data management plans